mattabullock/Baseball-GDT-Bot/README.md

 Go to reddit.com’s app page, click on the “are you a developer? create an app” button.
 Fill out the name, description and about url.
 Name must be filled out, but the rest doesn’t.
 Write whatever you please.
 For redirect uri set it to `http://127.0.0.1:65010/authorize_callback`.
 All four variables can be changed later.

 Next, open setup.py, fill in the client_id, client_secret and redirect_uri fields and run the script.
 Your browser will open.
 Click allow on the displayed web page.

-Enter the uniqueKey&code from the URL and into the console, wrapped in single quotes and the access information will be printed, which includes the refresh token.
+Enter the uniqueKey&code from the URL into the console -- wrapped in single quotes -- and the access information will be printed.
+This includes the final bit of info you need, the refresh token.

 Finally, Copy sample_settings.json to the src folder and rename it to settings.json.
-Fill in the CLIENT_ID, CLIENT_SECRET, REDIRECT_URI and REFRESH_TOKEN fields in the settings.json file.
+Fill in the CLIENT_ID, CLIENT_SECRET, REDIRECT_URI and REFRESH_TOKEN fields in the settings.json file and save.

 ####SET UP THE REST OF THE BOT!